 From time to time we feature different members of our team, to learn more about them and their pursuits both in and out of the office.
-We interviewed Brittany Blackman, a Client Relations Manager and Recruiting Asisstant, to get her perspective and hear about her goals.
+We interviewed Brittany Blackman, a Client Success Manager and Recruiting Asisstant, to get her perspective and hear about her goals.

 A fiery bundle of cheer and energy, Brittany has been committed to helping Allshore since she first started with the company in 2013.
 Allshore’s Chief Operations Officer Tara Waddle told us, “Brittany has grown tremendously over the past few years, and is continually proving to be a valuable asset to the company.
 She is engaging with and dependable to her clients, and excels as a leader with both the teams she manages, and to her fellow support teammates.
 We are so fortunate to have her in the Allshore family!”

-Andrea Gudbergsson, another Client Relations Manager, works closely with Brittany on recruiting and communication interviews.
+Andrea Gudbergsson, another Client Success Manager, works closely with Brittany on recruiting and communication interviews.
 “I have had the joy of working with Brittany for the last two years.
 She is such a pleasure to work with and I have learned so much from her!
 She has a great attitude and is always willing to step in and help.
 Her light shines bright into our work day.”